Greetings music lovers!

 About Jeff’s Place

-If I say I like a piece of music, hi-fi gear, foto gear, or a favorite beverage, it is purely because I like it and would recommended it to friends of like tastes, not because I get anything out of it.
+So, if I say I like a piece of music, hi-fi gear, or a favorite beverage, it is purely because I like it and would recommended it to friends of like tastes, not because I get anything out of it.

 Turn on the music, grab a cup of your favorite beverage, then sit back and relax while you catch up on some music & hi-fi adventures with yours truly.